Buying a house in France

 The French property buying process differs slightly from other countries.
 Here’s a simplified breakdown:

-1. Make an Offer: Once you’ve found your dream house, you can submit a o r verbal offer through your agent.
+1. Make an Offer: Once you’ve found your dream house, you can submit a verbal offer through your agent.
 Negotiations might occur before reaching a final agreement.

 2. Compromis de Vente: This preliminary agreement outlines the sale details and includes a deposit (usually 5-10%).
-A 10 day cooling-off period of allows you to back out if necessary.
+After signing by both parties, a 10 day cooling-off period of allows you to back out if necessary.

 3. Notaire Involvement: A notaire, a French legal professional, handles the official sale contract and ensures a smooth transaction for both parties.